Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 * Still not certain to cover all important features!
 * pdf may not be readily available
 * Very low-probability samples can have a very large weight, introducing noise (because of the division)
-* Halving noise requires 4 times more samples
+* Halving noise artefacts requires 4 times more samples

 ### 5) Importance Sampling